The One and Only Kidneywood

 Palo Azul's Incredible Story

 Palo azul was popularized shortly after the discovery of America, when it was transported to Europe for its mesmerizing blue fluorescence.
-In fact, Isaac Newton, one of the most influential scientists in history, researched this magical tea for its fluorescence!
-Alexander Graham Bell, the inventor of the telephone, was also amazed by palo azul!
+In fact, the books "Photochemical & Photobiological Sciences" and "Early History of Solution Fluorescence" both mention that the phenomenon of fluorescence was discovered for the first time in palo azul!
+Due to its extraordinary fluorescence, Isaac Newton actually studied palo azul and wrote a paper about it.
+Alexander Graham Bell, the inventor of the telephone, was also amazed by palo azul, along with dozens of other scientists.

 Botanical Family